tymyrddin/purple/source/docs/foundations/system-effectiveness/core-triad.md

 ## Systems

 A system is a set of interconnected parts whose behaviour emerges from interactions, not from the parts themselves.
 This is not abstract.
-It means that understanding each component of a security programme in isolation tells you very little about how the programme will behave under pressure.
+It means that understanding each component of a security programme in isolation reveals very little about how the programme will behave under pressure.

 A SIEM that works well in test conditions may produce alert fatigue in production because the volume of signals